-ARD/504 Services (describe concerns):\\\\\

-OTHER (describe concerns):\\\\\\

-REASON FOR DENYING A REQUEST

-An application may be denied for any of the following reasons:

-- Insufficient medical documentation - Current instructional model cannot be provided based on classroom space and/ or staffing - Academic concerns expressed by Campus Administration (campus will contact you to discuss) - ARD/ 504 Committee Determination information provided to the District is accurate and true.
+□ ARD/504 Services (describe concerns): □ OTHER (describe concerns): REASON FOR DENYING A REQUEST An application may be denied for any of the following reasons: Insufficient medical documentation Current instructional model cannot be provided based on classroom space and/ or staffing Academic concerns expressed by Campus Administration (campus will contact you to discuss) ARD/ 504 Committee Determination In signing this form, the parent or person standing in parental relation to the student confirms that he/she has read and understands the information contained within this form, and that all of the FBISD Campus COVID-19 Preparation Guide information provided to the District is accurate and true.
 In signing this form, parent also agrees to all of the conditions set forth within the student learning change request the process and the expectations outlined as stated on this form.
+SIGNATURE OF PARENT/LEGAL GUARDIAN -----------------------------------